PELAB-LiU/Text2VQL/results/README.md

 (Optional.)
 Generate instance models in the Railway domain for testing.
 This will generate 300 models will a seed model, and an additional 300 random model.
-Warining: This may replace the original models we used.
+Warning: This may replace the original models we used.
 Expected runtime is around 3-6 hours.

 ```bash
 docker exec -it \